AstroAspie/AstroAspie/README.md

 ![Build Status](https://img.shields.io/github/workflow/status/AstroAspie/AstroAspie/CI)
 ![License](https://img.shields.io/github/license/AstroAspie/AstroAspie)

-## Contributing
-- Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.
-- Fork the repository and create a pull request with your changes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.